FIFA Seattle 2025 and 2026

 Key Changes Implemented:

-• “Sip and Stroll” Legislation: Fans can now carry alcohol from place to place during events rather than being confined to fenced beer gardens1
+• “Sip and Stroll” Legislation: Fans can now carry alcohol from place to place at the Pike Place Market Center rather than being confined to fenced beer gardens1 at Fan Zones.

 • Shared Service Areas: Multiple bars, breweries, and restaurants can share a single alcohol service area in streets, parks, or civic plazas2